Overcoming Distribution Mismatch in Quantizing Image Super-Resolution Networks: Proposed Method

-Quantization unfriendliness of SR networks is from the diverse feature (activation) distributions, as reported in previous studies~\cite{Li2020pams,hong2022daq,zhong2022ddtb}, mainly due to the absence of batch normalization layers in SR networks.
-Existing SR quantization methods address this issue by employing one~\cite{Li2020pams} or two~\cite{zhong2022ddtb} learnable quantization range parameters for each convolutional layer feature.
-However, despite that the quantization-aware training process aims to find the optimal range for each feature, it fails to account for the channel-wise and input-wise variance in distributions.
-As illustrated in Figure~\ref{fig:method-motiv}, where notable discrepancies exist between layer-wise and channel-wise distributions, quantization grids are needlessly allocated to regions with minimal feature density.
-This mismatch in inter-channel distributions leads to performance degradation when quantizing SR networks.
-In the following sections, we introduce a new quantization-aware training scheme to address the distribution mismatch problem.
+The unfriendliness to quantization in SR networks arises from diverse feature (activation) distributions, as reported in previous studies~\cite{Li2020pams,hong2022daq,zhong2022ddtb}, primarily due to the absence of batch normalization layers in SR networks.
+As illustrated in \Cref{fig:method-motiv}, where there are notable discrepancies between the channel and image distributions, quantization grids are unnecessarily allocated to regions with minimal feature density.
+Early SR quantization methods tackled this issue by employing learnable quantization range parameters~\cite{Li2020pams} for each feature.
+However, even though the quantization-aware training process strives to find the optimal range for each feature, it fails to account for the channel-wise and input-wise variance in distributions.
+This mismatch results in a large quantization error that can impair SR performance.
+To deal with these distribution mismatches, existing methods adopt different quantization ranges for each channel~\cite{hong2022daq} or input image~\cite{zhong2022ddtb,hong2022daq}.
+Nevertheless, the test-time adaptation modules used to determine these ranges introduce unwanted computational overhead during inference.
+Thus, our straightforward solution is to pre-adjust the distributions to be quantization-friendly, thereby eliminating the need for additional adaptations at inference.
+The following sections will introduce a new quantization-aware training scheme designed to resolve the distribution mismatch problem.